 - By obtaining and retaining licensing and/or registration as required by federal, state, and local authorities.

-- By taking appropriate action to preserve the health and safety of employees, trade contractors, and clients.
+- By taking appropriate action to preserve the health and safety of employees, trade contractors, clients and the public.

 NARI Standards of Practice